mariasalonga/learn.carobot.ca/docs/UNO-R4-Starter-Kit/RFID-module.md

   Serial.println(F("Warning: this example overwrites the UID of your UID changeable card, use with care!"));

-  // Prepare key - all keys are set to FFFFFFFFFFFFh at chip delivery from the factory. for (byte i = 0; i < 6; i++) {
+  for (byte i = 0; i < 6; i++) {
     key.keyByte[i] = 0xFF;
   }